 When Will a Potato Reduce Salt from Chili?

-- Mild Over-Salting – If the chili is just slightly too salty, the potato may absorb enough liquid to make a small difference.
+- Mild Over-Salting – The potato may absorb enough liquid to make a slight difference if the chili is slightly too salty.

-- Brothy or Thin Chili – The potato method works better with thinner, broth-based chili rather than thick, hearty varieties.
+- Brothy or Thin Chili – The potato method works better with thinner, broth-based chili than with thick, hearty varieties.

 - Extra Simmer Time – Allowing the potato to simmer for an extended period (20-30 minutes) maximizes the liquid it can absorb.